alkampfergit/personal-blog/codewrecks/content/post/old/2010/05/create-a-work-item-by-code-in-tfs-returns-tf237124-work-item-is-not-ready-to-save.md

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2010/05/image_thumb9.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2010/05/image9.png)

-As you can see there is an error in the field â€œSystem.Stateâ€ (look at the property ReferenceName), and the error can be found in the field Status that list â€œInvalidListValueâ€.
+As you can see there is an error in the field *System.State* (look at the property ReferenceName), and the error can be found in the field Status that list *InvalidListValue*.
 The good stuff is that a list of Allowed Values can be found in this item, thus permitting you to look at the possible values.
-In my situation the only valid initial state is â€œProposedâ€, so I need to add this line to the preceding snippet.
+In my situation the only valid initial state is *Proposed*, so I need to add this line to the preceding snippet.

 {{< highlight csharp "linenos=table,linenostart=1" >}}
 wi.Fields("System.State").Value = "Proposed"